xkevinle/Athlete-Profile-Form/README.md

 # Athlete Profile Form

-This is a multi-step profile form for atheletes.
+This is a multi-step profile form for athletes.

 ## Available Scripts